 The MDR-ZX110NC are decent-looking headphones but offer nothing remarkable with their style.
 They have a matte all-black color scheme.
-The ear cups have a stylized back cover that adds a little more flare to the design.
+The ear cups have a stylized back cover that adds a little more flair to the design.
 These headphones won't stand out, but their understated style will work for some.

 The MDR-ZX110 have a lightweight design, and the headband does not exert too much pressure on the ears.
 However, the lack of padding on the headband and the slightly stiff ear cups that do not swivel, make these headphones a little uncomfortable.
 Also, the small ear cups of the on-ear design might not be for everyone.

 These headphones do not deliver a stable fit.
 They will easily slip off your during high-intensity activities and would not be suitable for running or any kind of sports use.
 They don't apply enough pressure to maintain their position when you tilt your head.
 The audio cables are also non-detachable, which will pull the headphones of your head if they get caught on something.

 The Sony MDR-ZX110NC are above-average portable on-ear headphones.
 They conveniently fold up into a much more compact format and can easily be carried around in a bag and will fit in some larger pockets.
 However, they are not as small as some other on-ear models headphones and will still feel a little cumbersome for some listeners.